zajitschek/metaanalysis/chapters/chapter3.md

 </codeblock>

 This is the only study with a provided F-value test statistic.
 Since F values are the ratios of two variances, they have to be positive.
 This means we wouldn't be able to see a negative effect size for this statistic.
-We have to go back and see what was exactly done, and then tested in this study to add information to the F-value on whether it refers to a increase or a decrease in trait size (here: body mass).
+We have to go back and see what was exactly done in the original publication to add information to the F-value on whether it refers to an increase or a decrease in trait size (here: body mass).

-In compute.es we added "low" diet values as first and "high" values as second data points.
-This means that the program calculate low - high, leading to negative values, at least in the case of body mass, "high" diet leads to larger body size.
+In *compute.es* we added "low" diet values as first and "high" values as second data points.
+This means that the program calculated low - high, leading to negative values, at least in the case of body mass.
+Unsurprisingly, "high" diet leads to larger body size.
 O'Dea found the same.
 This means, to have the same direction of effect as in the other studies that used means and SD/SE, we have to change sign in that study.
 Before we do that, what about the other effect sizes that we calculated based on inferential test statistics?